 It was wrong, wasn't it?
-Feeding off human beings had to be something he shouldn't do; it was something he shouldn't even think of doing.
+Feeding off human beings had to be something he shouldn't do; it was something he shouldn't even think

 So why was his mind almost obsessively returning to the delightful feeling of those emotions touching against his nerves, the thrill of that energy coursing through his body and into his mind?
 Why did he want it so badly?

 His fingers came up to tangle in his hair and he let out a low groan.
 "Stupid ghosts," he muttered.
 His head finally came up, his chin propping up on his arms, and he stared out into the shadows of his parents' kitchen.